F.A.Q for custom work

 Any customs and import duty fees are your responsibility.
 Please look into customs fees in your country before ordering.
 Legally, I must list the item's correct value.
 I am unable to undervalue on customs forms as this is illegal.

-Shipping high value jewellery can also be a long process since it is a controlled item that requires vigorous screening.
+Shipping high value jewellery can also be a long process since it is a controlled item that requires vigorous screening, especially when diamonds are included as they must be traced.
 It will be going through several clearance agencies, customs and borders before arriving at your destination and at each stage it will be thoroughly inspected.
 I do my best to keep track of any packages sent overseas.
 Occasionally some jurisdictions request further customs information which can lead to a delay in shipping.

 All of my packages are insured for their full amount.